Water contamination in Crestwood, Illinois: Additional health concerns

 Crestwood's municipal well is situated within 200 feet of Tinley Creek and approximately 800 feet from the Cal Sag Channel.

 Both Tinley Creek and the Cal Sag Channel are located within the well's LAI or Lateral Area of Influence if the well is contributing more than approximately 13% of the village's drinking water supply.

 Tinley Creek is consistently within the well's modeled zone of groundwater capture and lateral area of influence according to diagrams on the website of the Illinois EPA.

 Although both bodies of water are in close proximity to Municipal Well #1, the impact of the contamination consequences and their dangers to the residents of Crestwood that received their drinking water from the public water supply has not been studied.

 As of 2006 the Cal Sag Channel was used as a conduit for wastewater from southern Cook County, including the Chicago-area Deep Tunnel Project, into the Illinois Waterway.
 The Cal Sag Channel was originally engineered as "essentially an open sewage pipe to convey human and animal waste downstream."
 Due to concern over disposing of contaminated sediments, no dredging activities have occurred since 1972.
 Today, 90 percent of the Cal Sag Channel's flow originates as run off and municipal or industrial effluent, cooling and process water and storm water overflows.

 The Cal Sag Channel is a part of the highly polluted Calumet River system.

-Today, sediments on the river bottom are "among the most contaminated and toxic that have ever been reported."
-Only sludge worms inhabit the Indiana Harbor and Ship Canal, indicating that severe pollution exists.
-The Grand Calumet suffers from contamination from polychlorinated biphenyls (PCBs), polynuclear aromatic hydrocarbons (PAHs) and heavy metals, such as mercury, cadmium, chromium and lead.
-Additional problems include high fecal coliform bacteria levels, biochemical oxygen demand (BOD) and suspended solids, oil and grease.
-These contaminants originate from both point and nonpoint sources.

-The amount of these contaminants that entered the public water supply via Municipal Well #1 are unknown.